Keeping half a million rail pensions on track

 The bulk of recognition is in their name, and to re-establish it as a singular overarching brand; we quickly gravitated to a simple, stable, wordmark—typography with a timeless, neutral, strength with a gentle nod to the rail industry.
 In contrast to this, the surrounding brand world evoked the sense of warmth and care uncovered during initial workshop sessions.

-Keeping half a million rail pensions on track
+Keeping half-a-million rail pensions on track

 The Brief